What is Nervous System Regulation?

 However, when the overwhelm of stress or traumatic shock are experienced, our nervous systems can become stuck in physiological patterns of fight, flight, freeze, or fawnAKA nervous system dysregulation.

-And, if our systems stay stuck, symptoms* can show up:
+And if our systems stay stuck, nervous system symptoms* can show up:

 Left stuck, this can also lead to syndromes*, such as:

-• Migraines, vertigo, rapid heart rate, heart arrhythmias, POTTS (rapid heartbeat and fainting), regional complex pain syndrome (CRPS), fibromyalgia, irritable bowel syndrome (IBS), myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS), asthma, and certain auto-immune conditions.
+• Chronic pain, migraines, headaches, vertigo, rapid heart rate, heart arrhythmias, POTS (rapid heartbeat and fainting), regional complex pain syndrome (CRPS), fibromyalgia, irritable bowel syndrome (IBS), myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS), asthma, certain auto-immune conditions.

 And…

-Somatic Experiencing can help with getting unstuck, supporting our nervous systems to return to their innate knowing of flowing — AKA nervous system regulation.
+Somatic Experiencing can help with getting unstuck by working with the physiological effects of such symptoms and supporting our nervous systems to return to their innate knowing of flowing — AKA nervous system regulation.

 *While nervous system dysregulation can be a result of stress conditions and trauma, a medical professional should always be consulted when experiencing such symptoms or syndromes to rule out other possible causes or influences.